smart-on-fhir/health-cards/docs/index.md

 ## Health Card is ready to save

-In this step, the user learns that a new health card is available (e.g., by receiving a text message or email notification).
+In this step, the user learns that a new Health Card is available (e.g., by receiving a text message or email notification).
 To facilitate this workflow, the issuer can include a link to help the user download the credentials directly, e.g., from at a login-protected page in the Issuer's patient portal.
 The file should be served with a `.smart-health-card` file extension, so the Health Wallet app can be configured to recognize this extension.
 Contents should be a JSON object containing an array of Verifiable Credential JWS strings:

 ```json
 {